opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 Painting Animation Levels
 =========================
-Toonz animation levels, both those cleaned up, and those made directly in Toonz, can be painted by using the styles stored in the palette and a set of tools.
+Toonz animation levels, both those cleaned up, and those made directly in OpenToonz, can be painted by using the styles stored in the palette and a set of tools.

-All Toonz drawings are made of outlines, determined by the lines of scanned drawings or vectors of vector drawings, and areas defined by outlines.
+All Toonz level drawings are made of outlines, determined by the lines of scanned drawings or vectors of vector drawings, and areas defined by outlines.
 Lines and vectors can be painted or erased, partially or for their full extent; areas can be filled with styles, or remain empty, with complete transparency.

 .. note:: All the painting work is not saved until you save the related level, or the scene (see  :ref:`Saving Levels <saving_levels>`  ).

-.. note:: If the computer performance worsens during the painting process of raster animation levels, try activating the Minimize Raster Image Fragmentation option in the Preferences > General dialog (see  :ref:`Optimizing the Memory Usage <optimizing_the_memory_usage>`  ).
+.. note:: If the computer performance worsens during the painting process of Toonz raster animation levels, try activating the Minimize Raster Image Fragmentation option in the Preferences > General dialog (see  :ref:`Optimizing the Memory Usage <optimizing_the_memory_usage>`  ).

 .. _painting_tools: